 My portable Grunding receiver (actually a Tecsun DR-910).
 A gift from the Grunding/Eton stand at The Source annual convention in Toronto years ago when buying general electronics was part of my duties.
 I used this radio only a couple of times.

-Normally used as a "kitchen" receiver mainly for FM listening, this Realistic DX-392 (Sangean ATS-818CS) could be used even as a back up MWDX receiver.
+Normally used as a "kitchen" receiver mainly for FM listening, this Realistic DX-392 (Actually a Sangean ATS-818CS) could be used even as a back up MWDX receiver.
 I did that when my R75 was sent to Kiwa.
 With the Beverage and preamp connected at it, I did hear on mediumwave Croatia, France, Spain and a few North African countries.
 Even regular longwave as Radio France Inter and Europe 1 checked in.
 But disconnecting the external preamp, it became almost silent.
 There is a wide/narrow filter switch which is useless as the selectivity remains almost unchanged.
 This radio has been a die-hard receiver with more than ten years of daily service under the belt but unfortunately, it stopped working in 2014.
 Faulty audio capacitors appears to be the the cause.

 Adquired in 2014, my “not-so-conventional” Sangean WFR-28 portable Wi-Fi radio is a remarkable piece of equipment for its price with a great sound as a bonus.
 It links with the Frontier-Nuvola Internet Radio database, it can also connect to your domestic network playing music from your computer, it has an FM stereo tuner with RDS plus a USB port which can be used to play MP3 files.
 Apps are available for smartphone or tablet for remote control.
 It can be fully portable by using 4 D rechargeable batteries along with its built-in charger.
 I simply love it!